 VFA production was determined using steam distillation (General Laboratory Procedures, 1966).
 A 5 millimeter sample of supernatant was placed in a distillation tube heated with steam.
 The tube was immediately sealed by adding 1 mm of 15% H2SO4.
 The distillation tube was connected to a flask containing boiling water and was heated continuously throughout the distillation process.

 The hot steam forced the VFA through a condenser tube and collected in an Erlenmeyer flask containing 5 millimeters of 0.5 N NaOH until a volume of approximately 300 mm was reached.
 2-3 drops of phenolphthalein indicator were then added and titrated with 0.5 N HCl.
 Titration was stopped when the color changed from pink to clear or colorless.
 Blank titration was performed with 5 mM H2SO4.
-The VFA content was calculated using the following formula:
+The VFA content was calculated and recorded using the following formula:

 VFA total mM = b-s × N HCl × 10005